M66B/FairEmail/FAQ.md

 * Automation

-Filter rules are applied direct after the message header has been fetched, before the message text has been downloaded, so it is not possible to apply filter rules to the message text.
+Filter rules are applied direct after the message header has been fetched, before the message text has been downloaded, so it is not possible to apply filter conditions and actions to the message text.
 Note that large message texts are downloaded on demand on a metered connection to save data.

 To debug rules you can long press *Operations* to see logging about the evaluation of rule conditions.